 I found the bear one fall day as clouds slouched up the valley, pushed by an incoming storm.
 Crows flapped in the alders and before I could reason the oddness of so many, the dog was off and tearing into whatever was there below the trees.

 I shouldn’t say I found the bear.
 I’d already heard rumors and wondered why I no longer found giant piles of scat everywhere like I had all summer.
 Scat filled with dark pits from the wild cherry trees that lined the trail.
 I found scat along the banks of the river near the swimming hole, and near the house.
 Scat on the driveway and under the apple trees.
-Huge mounds that slowly became more apple than cherry.
+Huge mounds that slowly became more apple than cherry as the summer progressed.
 But I never saw the bear.

 Then someone found the bear and word went round of his existence in the woods along the trail near the pond.
-That’s where I found him, in the salmon and blackberry bushes and ferns, a yellow rope round his left paw.
-Just past the slough where I watched a heron and missed the crows congregating.
-The carcass was easy to overlook really, hidden.
-It was the dark wings flapping that got my attention, that and the dog barking and snuffling about in the brush.
+That’s where I found him, in the salmonberry bushes and ferns, a yellow rope round his left paw.
+The carcass was easy to overlook really.
+Hidden.
+It was the flapping wings that got my attention.
+And the dog barking and snuffling about in the brush.

-That the bear had been shot was not so surprising, it was the lack of care.
-When the hunters I knew were asked, they said, this is not hunting.
+That the bear had been shot was not so surprising.
+It was the lack of care.
+When I asked some hunters, they said this is not hunting.
 This is something else.
-The way the skin was seemingly tore off and everything else left behind – head, paws, meat.
-The way they tied a rope round and drug what was left of his shimmering black almost obsidian self into the brush.
+The way the skin was seemingly tore off and everything else left behind.

 I’ve read that long ago hunters cut away the cartilage beneath a bears tongue and buried it as a precaution against the bear’s spirit following them.
 I’ve read of the bad fortune that can befall a person or an entire tribe if the rules aren’t respected.
 I’ve read of the Finnish and Sammi and Russian reverence for bears and of tribes that do not hunt, kill or eat bear meat so human like is the skeleton under the fur.